rabanilab/UTR-Seq/README.md

 # UTR-Seq

-UTR-Seq is a Matlab package designed for identifying short sequence elements that are involved in controling the stability of RNA transcripts from data collected in Massively Parallel Reporter Assays (MPRA).
+UTR-Seq is a Matlab package for identifying short sequence elements that regulate the stability of RNA transcripts.
+It is designed to work on data that was collected by Massively Parallel Reporter Assays (MPRA) in order to define the elements.
+The resulting model can then apply to any input sequence of choice.

 You can find the full method description in: